Anastasia Ndereba: IAAF and debut in Half marathon and Marathon competitions

-Anastasia returned to USA in May 2004 and on May 8, she participated in the Indianapolis Life 500 Festival half marathon.
+Anastasia returned to the United States in May 2004 and on 8 May, she participated in the Indianapolis Life 500 Festival half marathon.
 She took the sixth position in a time of 1:16:16.
-She improved this time in the Vancouver half marathon 7 weeks later in Vancouver Canada, where she clocked 1:15:41 to take the second position.
-Five weeks later, on August 15, she further improved this time by 10 seconds to take the second position in the America's Finest City half marathon in San Diego, CA with a time of 1:15:31.
-After registering a weak performance in the Rock 'n' Roll half marathon in Virginia Beach, VA where she emerged 8th overall, she went ahead to win the Beirut marathon in a time of 2:36 minutes and 46 seconds.
+She improved this time in the Vancouver half marathon 7 weeks later in Vancouver, Canada, where she clocked 1:15:41 to take the second position.
+Five weeks later, on August 15, she further improved this time by 10 seconds to take the second position in the America's Finest City half marathon in San Diego with a time of 1:15:31.
+After registering a weak performance in the Rock 'n' Roll half marathon in Virginia Beach, Virginia, where she emerged 8th overall, she went ahead to win the Beirut marathon in a time of 2:36 minutes and 46 seconds.
 Her final major race that year was back home in Kenya, in which she was number seven in the Nyeri half marathon in an undocumented time.

 In 2005, Anastasia competed in 4 half marathons and 2 marathons around the world.
 She won one marathon, the Toronto Waterfront Marathon in Toronto, Canada, with a time of 2:36:30.8; and the Safaricom half marathon in Nyeri, Kenya, with a time of 1:18:26.
 She further emerged second in two of them, the America's Finest City half marathon, at 1:16:01; and The Stone Harbor Lions Runwon none of them.

 In 2006, Anastasia had three major races, two of them marathons.
 These were the Osaka International Women's in Osaka, Japan and the Hokkaido marathon in Sapporo, Japan.
 She finished 8th and 9th in a time of 2:32:47 and 2:45:52 respectively for the first and second races.
 She then went on a hiatus for four years, returning again in 2010.